caiyuqing/Open-DPSM/v3/Readme.md

 All the other codes are to load data and predetermined parameters to the *eeObj* object

-Similar to the GUI version, if the visual events pickle file is already in the "Visual events" folder, then this step can be skipped and the pickle file will be loaded (please do not run this section and run next section directly
+Similar to the GUI version, if the visual events pickle file is already in the "Visual events" folder, this step will be skipped.

 ### Pupil modeling

+Perform modeling after event extraction has been done for all participants.

 - Run this part only when eye-tracking data is available.
 The pupil size changes will be modeled with the visual events extracted in the previous step.

+- Modeling will be performed for each participant iteratively.

 - The main codes of this section are: